-Whether you need a talented photographer for commercial photos or to photograph an event, you may find it a bit challenging to narrow down your choices.
+Whether you need a talented professional photographer for your executive headshot or to photograph your corporate event, you may find it a bit challenging to narrow down your choices.
 The problem is that despite an abundance of great photographers, there’s also a risk of encountering photographers who over-promise and under-deliver.
-Make sure you look out for the following signs and red flags when hiring a professional photographer for any occasion:
+Make sure you look out for the following signs and red flags when hiring a “photographer” for any occasion:

 Red Flag 1.
 Amateur Shooting Style

 Unfortunately, there are some photographers who label themselves professionals when they’re nothing but amateur.
 If you work with them, there’s a good chance you’ll end up with a collection of tacky photos that you wouldn’t be too proud of.
 A good way to understand whether or not a photographer is really a professional is by looking through their portfolio and observing their shooting style.
 Check to see if there are any distracting elements cluttering up the background.
 This signifies that the photographer doesn’t pay attention to detail and is incapable of delivering professional-quality photos.
 See if the images have any unusual shadows, which indicate that the photographer doesn’t know how to use flash properly.
 Observe the angles in which the photos are taken and see if the photographer has a tendency to awkwardly tilt or skew the photos they produce.